watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 6. Save changes and close the editor.

-7. Push these changes to your repository so that Azure DevOps CI will build and deploy a new image.
+7. Push these changes to your repository so that GitHub Actions CI will build and deploy a new image.

    ```bash
    git add .